 Understanding the Difference Between Webex Teams and Microsoft Teams

-When it comes to selecting the right workstream collaboration platform for your organization, there are quite a few to consider – Microsoft Teams, Cisco Webex Teams, Slack, Workplace from Facebook… In previous posts, we’ve discussed the variety of UC platforms and how to select the right video conferencing platform – like Zoom vs Cisco Webex, and Zoom vs Skype for Business, but how do companies decide on a collaboration platform?
+When it comes to selecting the right workstream collaboration platform for your organization, there are quite a few to consider – Microsoft Teams, Cisco Webex Teams, Slack, Workplace from Facebook… In previous posts, we’ve discussed the variety of UC platforms and how to select the right video conferencing platform, but how do companies decide on a collaboration platform?
 Especially when it comes to Microsoft Teams vs Cisco Webex Teams.

 Features of Microsoft Teams and Cisco Webex Teams Comparison Points